-In his conclusion, Steve Cropley was clear that the end of the project represented only the beginning of a typical 3-year new car programme, but “many of the decisions and conclusions about the P42’s concept, features and inner workings are mature.
+Autocar was clear that the end of the project represented only the beginning of a typical 3-year new car programme, but many of the decisions and conclusions about the P42’s concept, features and inner workings are mature.
 They could work.
-Were we able to continue, we believe we have a good basis to do so.”
+Autocar were able to continue, was they believed they has a good basis to do so.

 To read about Share P42 in depth, please click on the links below which will take you directly to the Autocar website.

 Part 3. https://www.autocar.co.uk/car-news/business/how-build-peoples-car-scratch-finished-product